-When logged in as a site administrator you will see this error message at the top of your screen if the Thoughtfarmer Windows Service is unable to communicate with the application.
-This will cause tasks such as email notifications, AD sync to fail.
+When you are logged in as a site administrator you will see this error message at the top of your screen if the Thoughtfarmer Windows Service is unable to communicate with the application.
+This will cause tasks such as email notifications and AD sync to fail.

 Troubleshooting this error message

-For on-premise clients, there are three different scenarios that causes this error message: This error message is caused because:
+For on-premise clients, there are three different scenarios that can cause this error message:

 - The ThoughtFarmer Service or ThoughtFarmer EDC service is not running on the server.
 Please make sure that the service is running.

 - The 'api url' or 'api token' is misconfigured in the TFService config or TF User Management Service config file on the application server.

 Finding the correct values

 API URL: This is the URL you use to access the site.
 On the Windows server hosting the site, please enter the site URL in a browser and confirm the site is accessible.
 Please use the actual site URL instead of http://localhost or https://localhost, unless the actual site URL is not accessible within the web server.